 Find out, by carefully reading it, if the student’s official Section 504 document, or Special Education IEP, permits item #5 on this list to be used.
 If it doesn’t, you may need to suggest a revision to the appropriate document.
 (Note: these are the terms used in the USA; they will be different in other countries.)

 Of things done in class which will be graded, if the relevant document permits it, alter them in such a way as to allow the student to use his or her special interest to express understanding of the concepts and ideas, in your class, which need to be taught and learned.
 This is, of course, the most difficult step, but I cannot overemphasize its importance.

 Use parental contact to make certain the parent(s) know about, and agree with, the proposed accommodations/modifications.
 (504 students get accommodations, while special education students receive modifications.
 Following both 504 plans, and Special Education IEPs, is not optional for teachers — it is an absolute legal requirement, by federal law, and the penalties for failure to do so are severe.
 It is also, of course, the ethical thing to do.)

 Do not make the mistake of punishing any student for behavior related to a documented condition of any kind, including Asperger’s Syndrome.

-I go by RobertLovesPi on-line, and am interested in many things.
-The majority of these things are geometrical.
+I go by RobertLovesPi on-line, and am interested in many things, a large portion of which are geometrical.
 Welcome to my little slice of the Internet.